 Plus it leads right off the sidewalk so there’s no need to step on the grass if we don’t wish to.

-This spot also determined what size we’d have to stay within as we wanted the deck to measure from the door frame to the edge of the house, which measures 9 feet wide.
+This spot also determined what size we’d have to stay within as we wanted the deck to fit between the back doorway and the side of the house, which measures 9 feet wide.

 Decide on the size